-After suffering repeated economic crises from the 1970s to the early 2000s, Latin America, along with most other regions, entered a new era of economic progress and robust growth during the past eight years.
+After suffering repeated economic crises from the 1970s to the early 2000s, Latin America, along with most other regions, entered a new era of economic progress and robust growth during the past six years.
 This improved economic performance has generated a welcome combination of self-satisfaction and optimism in the region after almost two decades of pessimism.
 The following indicators illustrate the recent progress:

-- Despite expected major variations between countries, the region as a whole enjoyed an average real annual economic growth of 4.7 percent between 2003 and 2008, the highest sustained growth recorded since the 1970s.
-With slowing population growth, this yielded a per capita income growth of 3.4 percent a year.
-While 2009 saw a decline of 1.6 percent due to the global crisis, Latin America again enjoyed high real growth in the most recent years (6.2 percent in 2010 and 4.5 in 2011), surpassing global growth rates in both years. - Unlike previous periods of high growth, the latest episode was not accompanied by higher inflation or external imbalances.
-This hard won price stability should yield major benefits over the longer term through increased consumer and investor confidence, hopefully leading to higher savings and investments rates (provided that they are accompanied by improvements in business climate and deepening of financial systems). - During the last few years, good progress was achieved in another major social and economic problem plaguing the region: huge disparities in incomes and living standards.
-Since 2003, there was a noticeable decline in absolute poverty and a reduction in inequities in many countries including the two largest economies, Brazil and Mexico. - The region as a whole has weathered the latest global economic and financial crisis reasonably well though Mexico and some countries in Central America were hard hit initially.
+- Despite expected major variations between countries, the region as a whole enjoyed an average annual economic growth of 4.7 percent between 2003 and 2008, the highest growth recorded since the 1970s.
+With slowing population growth, this yielded a per capita income growth of 3.4 percent a year. - Unlike previous periods of high growth, the latest episode was not accompanied by higher inflation or external imbalances.
+This hard won price stability should yield major benefits over the longer term through increased consumer and investor confidence, hopefully leading to higher savings and investments rates (provided that they are accompanied by improvements in business climate and deepening of financial systems). - During these six years, good progress was achieved in another major social and economic problem plaguing the region: huge disparities in incomes and living standards.
+Between 2003-2008, there was a noticeable decline in absolute poverty and a reduction in inequities in many countries including the two largest economies, Brazil and Mexico. - The region as a whole has weathered the latest global economic and financial crisis reasonably well though Mexico and some countries in Central America have been very hard hit.
 Unlike the OECD countries and some developing regions (such as Central and Eastern Europe), overall Latin America suffered a much more modest slowdown in economic activity.
 Its financial systems withstood the storm quite well.
-Many countries have recovered well, though the region remains exposed to the volatility of global conditions.
+Many countries, led by Brazil, are already on their way to recovery though some countries are still suffering the ravages of the Great Recession.
 All in all, the region can derive much satisfaction from its economic performance since 2003 (with Mexico being a major exception).
-An important factor behind this performance was the very positive global economic environment through 2007-including the expansionary monetary policies adopted by most major economies-under which the world enjoyed several years of unprecedented -and one might say unsustainable-prosperity, booming international trade, and increased private capital flows.
+An important factor behind this performance was the very positive global economic environment through 2007-including the expansionary monetary policies adopted by most major economies-under which the world enjoyed several years of unprecedented -and one might say unsustainable-prosperity, booming international trade and private capital flows.
 Higher global growth in turn contributed to record commodity prices.
 This favourable global economic environment in turn helped fuel Latin America's growth.
 At the same time, domestic policy reforms during the 1990s (which led to prudent monetary and fiscal policies, more realistic exchange rates, stronger regulation and supervision of banks) played a critical role in keeping inflation low and removing vulnerabilities.